skills/test-with-actions/.github/steps/1-add-a-test-workflow.md

    If the "Simple workflow by GitHub" template isn't displayed, use the search field to find it.

 1. At the top of the workflow editor, change the name of the workflow file from `blank.yml` to `ci.yml`.

+   **Note**: For the purposes of this course, it's important to use the exact file names and branch names specified in the instructions.

 1. Update the workflow by deleting the last two steps.
 1. Add the following step at the end of your workflow: